josephanimate2021/ArchipelagoOoA-withApSourceCodeBuiltIn/worlds/tloz_ooa/README.md

 ## NOTE:
 The common folder is not fully implemented yet.
-If there are things pointing to the common folder and their files don't exist, that's because they all came from this [repository](https://github.com/josephanimate2021/Tloz_oo_common) that is supported for both ages and seasons that is currently being worked on and pending PR'd by Ishigh1.
+If there are things pointing to the common folder and their files don't exist, that's because they all came from this [repository](https://github.com/josephanimate2021/Tloz_oo_common) that is supported for both ages and seasons that is currently being worked on and pending PR'd to Ishigh1's [repository](https://github.com/Ishigh1/Tloz_oo-common).
 Thank you for your patience.

 Also, thank you for pointing that out SenPierre.